trail/fe-lifecoding/README.md

 # Task:
 Implement autocomplete functionality.
 On input change fetch data from the backend.
-Render result as a list.
+Render result as a list under the input field.